Macular Degeneration

 Wet AMD Treatment

-Wet AMD treatment involves periodic painless injections done in office at regular intervals from 4 to 12 weeks apart, depending on severity.
+Wet AMD treatment involves periodic painless injections done by a retina specialist at regular intervals from 4 to 12 weeks apart, depending on severity.
 The goal of treatments is to prevent further vision loss but in some cases, vision can improve slightly following treatment.

 Dry AMD Treatment

 A healthy lifestyle, diet and vitamin supplements are the only means to slow the progression of dry AMD.
-There are new experimental treatments using electric microcurrents and light based treatments (photobiomodulation) but they are still unproven.
+There are new experimental treatments using electric microcurrents and light based photobiomodulation but they are as yet unproven.

 The largest study ever conducted on the efficacy of vitamin supplements and AMD is the AREDS (Age Related Eye Disease) study.
-It is the only evidence-based long-term study to treat dry AMD.
-Unfortunately, the majority of these vitamins contain high levels of Zinc.
-Zinc has been implicated in some studies as contributory to a number of health issues, particularly with the genitourinary system.
-Furthermore, during statistical analysis of the AREDS data, it was noted that AMD progressed faster in some patients who were supplementing with zinc.
-We now know that certain people are genetically predisposed to this type of progression and should NOT be taking added Zinc.
+It is the only evidence-based long-term study of nutritional supplements to treat dry AMD.
+Unfortunately, the majority of AREDS vitamins contain high levels of Zinc.
+High-dose Zinc has been implicated in some studies as contributory to a number of health issues, particularly with the genitourinary system.
+Furthermore, it was noted that AMD progressed faster in some patients who were supplementing with zinc.
+We now know that some people are genetically predisposed to this type of progression and should NOT be taking added Zinc.
 Although there are genetic tests to determine this predisposition, we instead recommend supplements such as MacuHealth and Early Defence which are low in Zinc and also contain all 3 of the macular carotenoids shown to be protective against AMD.

 We have an in-office nutritional survey you can fill out to see if you are getting adequate intake of these nutrients, and if supplementation may be of benefit.
 Based on your risk profile, your optometrist can discuss appropriate preventative strategies.
 If you have AMD, you may be sent home with a nutrition or supplement plan, along with an “Amsler Grid” to monitor for any changes at home.
 If you have a family history or are concerned about AMD, book an eye exam so we can assess your risks and go over our findings and recommendations.